ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 version = "<version>"
 ```

-Now, let’s look at the contents of the `Ballerina.toml` file in this project.
+Now, let’s look at the contents of the `Ballerina.toml` file in this package.
 ```toml
 [[platform.java11.dependency]]
 path = "./javalibs/mysql-connector-java-<version>.jar"